ARM-software/psa-api/doc/crypto-driver/psa-driver-interface.rst

 Capability semantics
 ^^^^^^^^^^^^^^^^^^^^

-When the PSA Cryptography implementation performs a cryptographic mechanism, it invokes available driver entry points as described in the section `Driver entry points`_.
+When the Crypto API implementation performs a cryptographic mechanism, it invokes available driver entry points as described in the section `Driver entry points`_.

 A driver is considered available for a cryptographic mechanism that invokes a given entry point if all of the following conditions are met: